ThebrianhemCodes/YT-Bot/README.md

 For this you do need npm link.
 You also need nodemon command is npm install -g nodemon I also recommend atom which is a text editor for programmers.
-Also install discordie from github not npm and rename it to discordie in the node_modules folder.
+Also install discordie from github not npm and rename it to discordie in the node_modules folder or copy my node_modules folder.